adshares/adshares-docs/protocol/definitions/def_objects.rst

 Device
 ^^^^^^
-The means the :ref:`User <protocol-definitions-user>` uses to access a :ref:`Site <protocol-definitions-site>`, i.e. information like desktop web browser, mobile phone, operating system etc.
+The means the :ref:`User <protocol-definitions-user>` uses to access a :ref:`Site <protocol-definitions-site>`, including both software and hardware, e.g. desktop web browser, mobile web browser, mobile app etc.

 .. _protocol-definitions-target:

 Target
 ^^^^^^
-A website owned by an :ref:`Advertiser <protocol-definitions-advertiser>` which the :ref:`User <protocol-definitions-user>` is expected to visit as a result of interacting with a :ref:`Creative <protocol-definitions-creative>`.
+A website owned by an :ref:`Advertiser <protocol-definitions-advertiser>` which :ref:`User <protocol-definitions-user>` is expected to visit as a result of interacting with a :ref:`Creative <protocol-definitions-creative>`.
 Also, :ref:`Target <protocol-definitions-target>` is the destination where the :ref:`User <protocol-definitions-user>` is redirected after clicking on a :ref:`Creative <protocol-definitions-creative>`.